prudvireddyNS/Transformer-TensorFlow/README.md

 # Transformer Architecture in TensorFlow

-This repository contains an implementation of the Transformer architecture in TensorFlow, along with detailed notebooks demonstrating each component.
+This repository contains an implementation of the Transformer architecture in TensorFlow from the paper ["Attention is all you need"](https://papers.neurips.cc/paper/7181-attention-is-all-you-need.pdf).

-## Structure

-- `src/`: Source code for each component
-- `notebooks/`: Jupyter notebooks for demonstrating each component
-- `requirements.txt`: Required packages

 ## Installation